dmitrycello/yaglpp/docs/USAGE.md

 	GLWindow window(800, 600, "Overloaded Event Application");
 	//...
 ```
 Finally, the example of the library usage in AFX-alike layout.
-The application class derived from the **`glfw::WindowThread`** is defined with the anonymous variable:
+The application class derived from the **`glfw::WindowThread`** is defined with the anonymous class variable:
 ```
 // main.cpp
 #include <yaglpp/yaglpp.h>

-class GLApplication : public glfw::WindowThread
+class : public glfw::WindowThread
 {
 	void onInitThread()   // Create window
 	{